gvernard/molet/README.md

 **Input:** The user needs to provide a sequence of snapshots of the source per instrument, given as sequentially named, 4-character long .fits files, e.g. 0000.fits, 0001.fits, etc.
 The brightness needs to be in units of flux, matching the provided instrument specification (through the zero-point magnitude).
 In addition, the following parameters need to be provided, per instrument:
 - time: an array of time values in days in the observer's frame, starting from 0.
 Its length has to match the number of provided snapshots.
+The time span must cover at least the period of observations + the maximum time delay of the system.
 - Nx,Ny: the number of pixels in the x and y directions.
 Must be the same (square) for all the brightness profiles.
 - pixSize: the pixel size in 10<sup>14</sup> cm.
 Must be the same for all the brightness profiles.